 Kid-friendly American folk art meets ABC books.
 This book truly is a beautifully illustrated alphabetic tribute to our great country.
 Two thumbs up!
 Jarrie's illustrations are in a charming, American folk art style.
 Some are whimsical and a bit silly while others are more educational in nature.

 The premise of the book is quite simple, with each alphabet letter

 representing a different aspect of the United States, like:

 - different historic events (like V is for Valley Forge)

-- cultural trait (R is for Rodeo)
+- cultural traits (R is for Rodeo)

 Publisher recommends for: Preschool - 5th grade

 Booklist recommends for: Kindergarten - 2nd grade

 As you can see, there's some disagreement over who the audience is for this book.
 And we can see why.
 It's nearly wordless, so it's really the appropriateness of the content that is in question, not the reading level, for example "D is for Declaration of Independence."
 Mommy, what's a Declaration of Independence? :)

 Here are sample pages from inside this book.
 As you can see, there's not much text.
 This book is a great classroom discussion starter!